terpnetwork/networks/testnet/upgrades/v4.2.0/README.md

 ## Step 1: Configure `halt-height` and restart the node.

 This upgrade requires `terpd` halting execution at a pre-selected `halt-height`.
 Failing to stop at `halt-height` may cause a consensus failure during chain execution at a later time.

-There are two mutually exclusive options for this stage:

 ### Option 1: Set the halt height by modifying `app.toml`